Get Started Blogging Today

 - Interviews: These usually include an interview with another expert in your niche or they could be a collection of interviews on a particular topic.
 They can be pretty easy to write since you’re just typing up what your guest said, but make sure you share a few your own insights as well to tie it all together.

 - Reviews: Reviews are also on the easier side of the writing spectrum since you’re just talking about your experience with something.
+As a bonus, this could be a great way to bring in some extra money if the brand has an affiliate program and you love their products or services.
 Make sure to consider questions others might have on whatever you are reviewing and answer them.

 Step 3: Research